mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Technology is dominated by two types of people: those who understand what they do not manage, and those who manage what they do not understand.
+> Technology is dominated by two types of people: those who understand what they don't manage, and those who manage what they don't understand.

 *Archibald Putt*